aman345/Fun-Application/README.md

-# TOdoApp
+# Fun Python scripts and application
  ToDO application using tkinter
+ Sticky notes using tkinter
+ Encrypt and decrypt files for directory